-where the exponentials have been expanded to first order in $\mu_g - \mu\ell$.
+where we have expanded the exponentials to first order in $\mu_g - \mu\ell$ .
 This model has the advantage of having an explicit mathematical expression, as well as being based on well-established physics principles such as statistical mechanics.
-Models in a similar form, with the phase transfer rate proportional to the difference in chemical potential, have also been used by a number of other authors, including Saurel et al. (2008) and Stewart and Wendroff (1984).

-Equation of state
+2.3 Equation of state

-In this paper, the stiffened gas equation of state (see e.g. Menikoff and Plohr (1989)) is used, which has the advantage of allowing analytical expressions for most thermodynamic relations, while still being sophisticated enough to give reasonable results for a certain range of pressures and temperatures.
-It can essentially be seen as an ideal gas with a stiffening term, p{∞} , which allows a non-zero density at zero pressure, making it suitable to model liquids as well as gases.
+We have chosen to use the stiffened gas equation of state (see e.g. Ref.
+[6]), which has the advantage of allowing analytical expressions for most thermodynamic relations, while still being sophisticated enough to give reasonable results for a certain range of pressures and temperatures.
+It can essentially be seen as an ideal gas with a stiffening term, $p{\infty}$ , which allows a non-zero density at zero pressure, making it suitable to model liquids as well as gases.
 The pressure, internal energy and chemical potential in a stiffened gas are given by

-$$p(\rho, T) = \rho(\gamma - 1)c_v T - p{\infty},\tag{8}$$
+$$p(\rho, T) = \rho(\gamma - 1)c_v T - p\infty, \tag{8}$$